Overview of Equine Metabolic Syndrome

 Equine metabolic syndrome (EMS) describes a characteristic collection of clinical signs and clinicopathologic changes in equids.
 It is found in both horses and ponies and has also been recognized in donkeys.
 Affected animals typically are obese, with increased condition score overall and increased adiposity in the neck and tailhead regions.
 Laminitis, both chronic and acute, is common.
 Hyperinsulinemia with normal blood glucose concentrations (insulin resistance) is the primary clinical pathologic finding.
 Other associated signs include infertility, altered ovarian activity, and increased appetite.
 Other laboratory findings include hypertriglyceridemia, increased serum concentrations of leptin, and arterial hypertension.
 Previously, this cluster of clinical signs in horses was referred to as hypothyroidism, peripheral Cushing disease, prelaminitic syndrome, or Syndrome X. EMS replaces these earlier terms.
 EMS may be the end result of an inability to properly metabolize dietary carbohydrate, and many horses exhibit exaggerated glucose and insulin responses to an oral hexose load before developing true insulin resistance.
 Any abnormality in carbohydrate metabolism in horses has been termed insulin dysregulation.

 EMS first develops in horses 5–16 yr old.
-Breeds most commonly affected include ponies, Saddlebred, Tennessee Walking, Paso Fino, Morgan, Mustang, and Quarter horse.
+Breeds most commonly affected include ponies, Saddlebred, Tennessee Walking, Paso Fino, Morgan, Mustang, and Quarter horses.
 Thoroughbreds and Standardbreds infrequently develop EMS.
 There is no recognized sex predilection.

 The underlying reason why some horses develop EMS and others do not is not known.
 There appears to be a genetic disposition, both within and between breeds.
 Affected horses may possess a “thrifty” gene that enabled their ancestors to survive in harsh environments.
 This increased efficiency of energy metabolism became maladaptive in modern environments with plentiful, nutrient-dense feedstuffs.